venantius/shrike/resources/public/theme-dashboard/docs/components/plugin-stage.md

 </div>
 {% endhighlight %}

-For a right-aligned stage shelf and button, the **minmal required markup looks like this:**
+For a right-aligned stage shelf and button, the **minimal required markup looks like this:**

 {% highlight html %}
 <div class="stage">